hanhanwu/Hanhan_Applied_DataScience/README.md

     * The exponential moving average (EMA) is a weighted average of the last n prices, where the weighting decreases exponentially with each previous price/period.
 In other words, the formula gives recent prices more weight than past prices.
     * The weighted moving average (WMA) gives you a weighted average of the last n prices, where the weighting decreases with each previous price.
 This works similarly to the EMA.
   * [Grid Search to tune ARIMA params][48]

+## Optimization Problem
+### Linear Programming
+* This is a common solution used in industry problems.
+With multiple constraint functions and 1 function for optimized solution.
+* [My code - Linear Programming to Get Optimized List of Youtube Videos][52]
+  * Only supports minimized problem, so you need to adjust the optimization function if it's supposed to be maximized
+* [A detailed introduction of applied linear programming][53]
+* [How does Simplex Method work][54]
+  * Use this solution when 2D drawing is no longer enough
+* [Python Linear Programming - scipy.optimize.linprog][55]
+  * [How to use this library...][56]
+  * Only supports minimized problem, so you need to adjust the optimization function if it's supposed to be maximized

 #### Reference
 [My model evaluation previous detailed summary][27]